-The Police Department has obtained certifications, developed procedures, and purchased the equipment best suited for the department and the needs of the community.
-At this time, one staff member is trained and certified to operate drones as a government public safety agency, with an additional eight members currently in training.
+The Police Department obtained certifications, developed procedures, and purchased the equipment best suited for the department and the needs of the community.
+At this time, nine officers are trained and certified to operate drones as a government public safety agency.

 The priorities established for the Police Department drone program are to: